 Price Inflation: The rate of growth in the CPI-W is used to determine the cost-of-living adjustment (COLA).
-The average annual growth rate in the CPI-W (adjusted for past changes made in computation) was 3.63 percent over the last six complete economic cycles, from 1969 to

-2019, and 2.20 percent over the last three complete economic cycles from 1990 to 2019.
-OCACT expects that monetary policy will continue to target relatively low inflation, but will be more willing to have periods of somewhat elevated inflation, and will not be able to prevent occasional bursts of inflation caused by demand and supply shocks over the long-range period.
-Accordingly, the ultimate average annual percentage change in the CPI-W is assumed to be 2.4 percent, which is unchanged from the 2021 report.
+The average annual growth rate in the CPI-W (adjusted for past changes in computation methodology) was 3.63 percent over the last six complete economic cycles, from 1969 to 2019, and 2.20 percent over the last three complete economic cycles from 1990 to 2019.3 OCACT expects that monetary policy will continue to target relatively low inflation, but will not be able to prevent occasional bursts of inflation caused by demand and supply shocks over the long-range period.
+Accordingly, the ultimate average annual percentage change in the CPI-W is assumed to be 2.4 percent, which is unchanged from the 2022 report.

 The GDP deflator is another measure of price inflation.
 It is used in projecting the level of aggregate nominal GDP and wages and, therefore, OASDI tax revenues.
-The ultimate assumed long-range average annual growth rate in the GDP deflator is 2.05 percent, or 0.35 percentage point below the 2.4 percent assumed ultimate average annual growth rate in the CPI-W. The price differential of -0.35 percentage point is the sum of -0.3 percentage point due to computational difference and -0.05 percentage point due to coverage difference.
-The GDP deflator and the price differential assumptions are the same as those used in the 2021 report.
+The ultimate assumed long-range average annual growth rate in the GDP deflator is 2.05 percent, or 0.35 percentage point below the 2.4 percent assumed ultimate average annual growth rate in the CPI-W. The difference, or "price differential," of -0.35 percentage point is the sum of -0.3 percentage point due to computational difference and -0.05 percentage point due to coverage differences between the two indexes.
+The GDP deflator and the price differential assumptions are the same as those used in the 2022 report.

-Average Real Wage Differential: Annual real wage differentials vary to a small degree over the last 65 years of the 75-year projection period (i.e., for 2032 through 2096), averaging 1.15 percentage points, the same as assumed in the 2021 report.
+Average Real Growth Rate in the Average OASDI Covered Wage: Annual real wage growth varies to a small degree over the last 65 years of the 75-year projection period (i.e., from 2032 to 2097), averaging 1.14 percentage points, 0.02 percentage point higher than assumed in the 2022 report.

-The Trustees assume that after the first ten years of the long-range projection period, the average annual rate of change in the average OASDI covered wage will be approximately the same as for (1) average U.S. wages and (2) average U.S. earnings (which include the self-employed).
-The average annual real growth rate in average U.S. earnings is assumed to be 1.13 percent over the 65-year period.
-This reflects average annual changes of 1.63 percent for total-economy productivity, -0.35 percent for the price differential, -0.10 percent for the ratio of earnings to compensation, 0.00 percent for the ratio of compensation to GDP, and -0.05 percent for the average hours worked per week.
+The Trustees assume that after the first ten years of the long-range projection period, the average annual rate of change in the average OASDI covered wage will be approximately the same as for (1) average U.S. wages and (2) average U.S. earnings (which include earnings from self-employment).
+The average annual real growth rate in average U.S. earnings is assumed to be 1.14 percent over the 65-year period.
+This reflects average annual changes of 1.63 percent for total-economy productivity, -0.35 percent for the price differential, -0.09 percent for the ratio of earnings to compensation, 0.00 percent for the ratio of compensation to GDP, and -0.05 percent for the average hours worked per week.

 Unemployment Rate and Labor Force: Unemployment rates and the labor force together determine employment, which is fundamental to projecting GDP and aggregate levels of earnings and compensation.
 The aggregate civilian unemployment rate, adjusted for the 2011 age-sex distribution of the labor force, averaged about 5.6 percent over both the last six complete economic cycles from 1969 to 2019 and the last three cycles from 1990 to 2019.
-As noted in the 2021 report, the Trustees believe that there has been a structural shift in the determinants of employment, such that the future age-sex-adjusted unemployment rates will average somewhat lower than they did over the last six complete economic cycles.
-Therefore, the ultimate civilian age-sex adjusted unemployment rate is assumed to be 4.5 percent, which is the same as in the 2021 report.
+As noted in the 2021 and 2022 reports, the Trustees believe that there has been a structural shift in the determinants of employment, such that the future age-sex-adjusted unemployment rates will average somewhat lower than they did over the last six complete economic cycles.
+Therefore, the